 Fortunately, survey data seems to suggest that support for spanking is on the decline in the US.
 This may be, in part, because research over the past 20 years has added to our understanding of the risks of spanking, including:

 - higher risk of aggressive behavior for children and altercations with parents

 - higher risk of aggression in preschool and school-aged children, including fighting and damaging objects

 - higher risk of problems with cognition and mental health

 Studies agree that the negative effects of spanking last much longer than parents think.
 So, what can parents do?

-Instead, experts recommend giving your child a “time out,” which is most effective for children between the ages of 2 and 5.
+Instead of spanking, experts recommend that parents give children a “time out,” which is most effective for children between the ages of 2 and 6.
 Withholding privileges, and calmly explaining and implementing natural consequences (such as taking away a toy that your child is throwing or breaking), are also methods recommended by the AAP.
-For more suggestions regarding discipline for toddlers and young children, visit the AAP’s website, HealthyChildren.org.
+For more suggestions for appropriate discipline for toddlers and young children, visit the AAP’s parent-audience website, HealthyChildren.org.